grafana/synthetic-monitoring-agent/scripts/package/README.md

 ## Packaging the blackbox exporter sidecar

-The following scripts are used for packaging and publishing `worldping-blackbox-sidecar`:
+The following scripts are used for packaging and publishing `synthetic-monitoring-agent`:

 Script | Usage
 ------ | -----